brave/token-lists/README.md

 ## Publishing token list to npm

 [brave/brave-core-crx-packager](https://github.com/brave/brave-core-crx-packager) uses the npm package published [here brave-wallet-lists](https://www.npmjs.com/package/brave-wallet-lists).
+It will be automatically published when your

-It will be automatically published when your PR is merged and release is created.
+PR is merged and a new release is created.

-This outputs a no dependency package with output images and token lists.
+This produces a zero-dependency package with output images and token lists.

 ## Testing a deployment